TheOdinProject/curriculum/archive/ruby/future_lessons/advanced_enumerables.md

 #=> "banana"
 ~~~

-`#find` is useful if you want to be able to use the results in somewhat advanced conditional logic, since `nil` is falsy while anything returned (other than `false`) would be truthy.
+`#find` is useful if you want to be able to use the results in somewhat advanced conditional logic, since `nil` is false while anything returned (other than `false`) would be truthy.
 Don't worry if you can't quite follow it, but an example would be:

 ~~~ruby
 word = my_array.find { |word| word.length > 9 && word.length < 10 }